Socially-constructed roles and responsibilities for men and women limit aspirations, cap potential, and are ultimately unfair and unjust.

 Gender Action exists to transform school environments.
 There are no inherent differences between the genders that should limit anyone’s interests, capabilities or ambitions.
-Schools can encourage young people to be individuals, and can be places where choices are free; not edited through a gender filter.
+Nurseries, schools and colleges can encourage young people to be individuals, and can be places where choices are free; not edited through a gender filter.

 Our framework will support teachers and schools to create a level playing field, with individuals working together for lasting cultural change.

-By 2020, we hope to provide schools across the UK and the Republic of Ireland with progressive recognition as they tackle the effects that gender stereotyping has on pupils in relation to subject and careers choices.
+By 2020, we hope to provide nurseries, schools and colleges across the UK and the Republic of Ireland with progressive recognition as they tackle the effects that gender stereotyping has on pupils in relation to subject and careers choices.

-Thanks to support from the Mayor of London, we’ve commenced a Phase 1 roll-out in the capital – meaning schools gaining Gender Action: Supporter recognition can progress through to Gender Action: Initiator, Gender Action: Champion and Gender Action: Beacon recognition levels.
+Thanks to support from the Mayor of London, we’ve commenced a Phase 1 roll-out in the capital – meaning nurseries, schools and colleges gaining Gender Action: Supporter recognition can progress through to Gender Action: Initiator, Gender Action: Champion and Gender Action: Beacon recognition levels.

-Until a nationwide roll-out is possible, schools outside Greater London can become Gender Action: Supporters.
+Until a nationwide roll-out is possible, nurseries, schools and colleges outside Greater London can become Gender Action: Supporters.
 Support now to receive updates.